You’ve got some data in Excel, and you want to quickly summarize it. There’s not much time, and your client or boss needs information right away.

 File > Options > Add Ins.

 Then select the Data Analysis ToolPak if it is inactive.
 You might have to click on the Go button at the bottom.
 Choose the Toolpak, and click OK.
 This will add a Data Analysis button on the Data tab of Excel, at the end.
 Check it out.
-Once this button is enabled, it stay active, and you can use it subsequently anytime.
+Once this button is enabled, it stays active, and you can use it subsequently anytime.

 To use this Data Analysis ToolPak, go to